mengzzz0628/syllabus.space/FUTURE.md

 MORE IMPORTANT

-*** currently, the emailer is stubbornly refusing us

 * https rather than http (joel berger, mojolicious hypnotoad)

 * use Paypal micropayments as 2FA for instructors and/or special sites (e.g., book.ivo-welch.info/instructor)